The Center for the Environment is an interdisciplinary hub of environmental research that

 - Proficiency with MS Word and Excel

-- Understanding or experience with WUSTL climate research initiatives
+- Understanding or experience with WUSTL environmental research initiatives and course offerings

 - Experience in program management and event planning